Gd-godz/alx-system_engineering-devops/0x00-shell_basics/README.md

-This script 8-firstdelete, deletes the file Betty from the /tmp/my_first_directory folder This script 9-firstdirdeletion deletes the my_first_directory from /tmp/ This script 10-back changes the working directory to the previous one
+This script 8-firstdelete, deletes the file Betty from the /tmp/my_first_directory folder This script 9-firstdirdeletion deletes the my_first_directory from /tmp/ This script 10-back changes the working directory to the previous one This script 11-lists all files including hidden files in the working directory, parent directory and the /boot/ directory